"We are in the new normal because we are in uncertain times."

 This is something Jacob learned at an early age and those efforts and caring initiative are making a difference across the globe.

 What have you learned from the older generation that has made a difference in your life or how you view things?
 One thing I learned was the regrouping and re-purposing my content is always better than giving up.

-Although my wonderful interview with Jacob did not work out for you to SEE it, I will share with you his recent interview with Emmy Award-winning Ann Nyberg (WTNH-TV's longest-serving Anchor/Reporter in station history).
+Although my wonderful interview with Jacob did not work out for you to see it (since it apparently doesn't exist now), I will share with you his recent interview with Emmy Award-winning Ann Nyberg (WTNH-TV's longest-serving Anchor/Reporter in station history).